-Even if you’re not of Irish decent, this recipe for Irish Champ is tasty and simple to make.
+Even if you’re not of Irish decent, this recipe for Irish Champ made with russet potatoes, scallions, butter and milk is tasty and simple to make.

 According to Wikipedia, Champ is an Irish dish made by combining mashed potatoes with chopped scallions, butter and milk.
 In some areas it’s also called “poundies”.

 I wanted to make a new recipe to share for St. Patrick’s Day, like I do every year, but haven’t had much time to focus on cooking many new recipes lately.
 I was making a pork loin for Sunday dinner one day and decided that this recipe for Irish Champ would go perfectly.

 Many of you know that I tend to use scallions; also known as Spring or green onions, a lot in my cooking.
 One of the reasons is that I can’t tolerate a lot of onions in my diet, yet love the flavor.
 Scallions give you that hint of onion without causing abdominal distress so I get the best of both worlds.

 So when I saw this recipe for Irish Champ that is basically mashed potatoes with the addition of scallions, I jumped at the chance to make them.
 These potatoes were rich and creamy and I can’t wait to make them again.

 My family really liked these potatoes and they would make a tasty side dish to any main entree all year long.
 I used russet potatoes for this recipe and peeled the skins first; though I’m partial to red skin potatoes lately and will definitely try them the next time I make these. ~Enjoy!

 Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!

 Even if you're not of Irish decent, this recipe for Irish Champ made with russet potatoes, scallions, butter and milk is tasty and simple to make. #potatoes #irish #stpatricksday #mashedpotatoes #sidedish